ScottKirvan/FreeWPC/README.md

-# ScotKirvan/FreeWPC fork (yeah, I changed the capitalization for the repo's name)
+# ScotKirvan/FreeWPC fork (yeah, I changed the capitalization of the repo's name)

 ## 2021/03/15
 This repo hasn't been active for quite a long time.
 I'm looking into